Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 When we contribute and sort correctly, we are helping to ensure that we can continue to recycle and reuse what is no longer useful to us.

-There are dozens of drop-off centers in the capital area where you can take all household waste.
-On the website of Sorpa you can find out more about sorting and recycling options.
+There are dozens ofrecycling drop-offs in the capital area where you can take all household waste.
+The website of Sorpa has more detailed information on all sorting and recycling.

 Do you know where to bring your waste?

-There are six recycling centers in the capital area, three of which are in Reykjavik, at Saevarhofdi, Ananaust, and Jafnasel.
+There are six recycling centers in the capital area, three of which are in Reykjavík, at Sævarhöfði, Ánanaust, and Jafnasel.
 Recycling centers are used for both waste from residents and operators.
 A fee for operating the recycling centers is collected with the property tax.
 The recycling centers accept 32 categories of waste and are intended for unloading smaller loads, below two cubic meters.

 Items can be returned for reuse and recycling across the city.
-As an example, the Red Cross accepts clothing, shoes, and other textiles through collection containers at SORPA’s drop-off centers and recycling centers.
+As an example, the Red Cross accepts clothing, shoes, and other textiles through collection containers at SORPA’s recycling drop-offs and recycling centers.
 In the capital area, you can also return clothing, shoes, and other functional products to the Salvation Army Thrift Store, and the Mother’s Support Committee (Mæðrastyrksnefnd) and Konukot – Shelter for Homeless Women accept donations that can be used in Iceland.
-At many drop-off centers the Icelandic Boy and Girl Scout Association (BIS) collects returnable packaging.
+At many recycling drop-offs the Icelandic Boy and Girl Scout Association (BÍS) collects returnable packaging.